NanaYCZ/MolSim/submission/week5/README.md

 until 56 threads
 - the amount of locks is minimized to only one, reducing contention, avoiding deadlocks and improving scalability
 #### The Cons
-- the amount of workloads per path varies, which could lead to imbalance among the threads
+- the amount of workloads per path varies, which could lead to imbalance among the threads.
+But for now we didn't see any significant problems with synchronization or vastly different workloads for the threads, as can be seen in the performance analysis.

 #### further
 - some particle distributions can imbalance certain pattern iterations, because it would lead to their paths being very